duhansonu/Text-to-Video-Bot/README.md

 You can change the duration and volume of the background music by modifying the bg_music and bg_volume variables.
 You can also change the output video format by modifying the file extension of the video_file variable in the text_to_video function.
 Credits
 This script was created by [duhansonu].
 It uses the moviepy module for video editing and ffmpeg for video rendering.
-The background image used in the example is from Unsplash.